New properties of some classes of Saphar type operators: Definitions and preliminary results

-We shall now recall Lemma 2.3 from \cite{GM}. \begin{lem} Let $ M $ and $ N $ be closed in $ X $ such that $ X = M \oplus N $.
+The following lemma, upon which we will rely, was originally demonstrated in \cite[Lemma 2.3]{GM} and later generalized in \cite[Lemma 3.3]{ZS}. \begin{lem} Let $ M $ and $ N $ be closed in $ X $ such that $ X = M \oplus N $.
 Let $ F $ be a subspace of $ M $ and $ G $ be a subspace of $ N $.
-Then, $ F \oplus G $ is topologically complemented in $ X $ if and only if $ F $ is topologically complemented in $ M $ and $ G $ is topologically complemented in $ N $. \end{lem} \begin{lem} Let $M, N$ be subspaces of $X$ such that $M$ is topologically complemented and $N$ is finite-dimensional.
-Then $M+N$ is a topologically complemented subspace of $X$. \end{lem} \begin{proof} It follows from \cite[Lemma 2.6]{Sv}. \end{proof} \begin{lem} \cite{ZS} Let $M$ be a topologically complemented subspace of $X$ and let $N$ be a closed subspace of $X$ such that $\codim N<\infty$.
+Then, $ F \oplus G $ is topologically complemented in $ X $ if and only if $ F $ is topologically complemented in $ M $ and $ G $ is topologically complemented in $ N $. \end{lem} \begin{lem} \cite{Sv} Let $M, N$ be subspaces of $X$ such that $M$ is topologically complemented and $N$ is finite-dimensional.
+Then $M+N$ is a topologically complemented subspace of $X$. \end{lem} \begin{lem} \cite{ZS} Let $M$ be a topologically complemented subspace of $X$ and let $N$ be a closed subspace of $X$ such that $\codim N<\infty$.
 Then $M\cap N$ is topologically complemented in $X$. \end{lem}